Byland Abbey is the perfect place to stop on a family day out, or if you're walking or cycling in the North York Moors National Park.

 Before You Go

 Parking – Small, triangular-shaped car park (room for about 9 cars).
-Additional parking is available in the lay-by half a mile to the south towards Coxwold and behind the Abbey Inn.
+Additional parking is available behind the Abbey Inn.
 Disabled visitors may be set down at entrance gate, but beware passing cars.

-Facilities – Food is available at the Abbey Inn, opposite the Abbey site.
-Please check in advance for open times and availability.
-You are welcome to bring a picnic to eat in the grounds.
-Picnicking is allowed anywhere in the grounds except on the medieval floor tiles.
+Facilities – You are welcome to bring a picnic to eat in the grounds.
+Picnicking is allowed anywhere in the grounds except on the mediaeval floor tiles.